-- 1.11 The main events to encourage community involvement have been: - Two Visioning Events, held on 21st and 22nd February 2018, identified key issues that the NDP needed to address. - A three-day Design Forum held on 20th -22nd March 2018, explored ideas for future development and their implications for the parish.
+1.11 The main events to encourage community involvement have been:

+- Two Visioning Events, held on 21st and 22nd February 2018, identified key issues that the NDP needed to address. - A three-day Design Forum held on 20th -22nd March 2018, explored ideas for future development and their implications for the parish.
 Displays were mounted each evening and a final meeting summarised the outcomes. - The publication of an Interim Report by Feria in May 2018, which was a key milestone.
 This covered the work to date, including the Visioning Event, Design Forum and the work of the NPSG.
 The report also set out six emerging policy themes. - An evening meeting held on 8 November 2018 to inform local residents of the work so far, the contents of the Interim Report and to introduce the emerging policy themes.
 Drop-in sessions were run on the following two days for those unable to attend the meeting.
 Comments were also sought through online and social media. - A booklet of Draft Policies for community consultation was produced in November 2018 - Two further community drop-in events held in February and March 2019 to seek further views of the community on the draft work. - The Draft Neighbourhood Plan, published in February 2020, comments on which were incorporated into a revision of the plan by the Steering Group. - Consultation and drop-in events held in each village in February and March 2020. - Due to the Covid-19 pandemic, there was no opportunity through much of 2020 and 2021 to hold public meetings, but the community was updated through articles in Roundabout, the community monthly magazine. - A Housing Needs Survey and Business and Employment Survey (tabulations of results and a summary report). carried out in October 2020.

-- Habitat Regulation Assessment (HRA) and Strategic Environmental Assessment (SEA) forms were submitted to TWBC in October 2020 to enable HRA and SEA screening reports to be carried out, which were completed in January 2021. - Alongside community consultation, regular dialogue was maintained with Tunbridge Wells Borough Council to ensure that the emerging Neighbourhood Plan took proper account of national and local policy and that, in preparing its Local Plan, the Borough Council was fully aware of views emerging from the Neighbourhood Plan process. - The Regulation 14 public consultation was held from 17 May to 27 June.
+- Habitat Regulation Assessment (HRA) and Strategic Environmental Assessment (SEA) forms were submitted to TWBC in October 2020 to enable HRA and SEA screening reports to be carried out, which were completed in January 2021. - Alongside community consultation, regular dialogue was maintained with Tunbridge Wells Borough Council to ensure that the emerging Neighbourhood Plan took proper account of national and local policy and that, in preparing its Local Plan, the Borough Council was fully aware of views emerging from the Neighbourhood Plan process. - The Regulation 14 public consultation was held from 17 May to 27 June 2021.
 This was advertised through leaflets delivered by post or hand to all households, as well as through notice boards, the parish magazine and social media.
 The Regulation 14 Plan was posted online and residents were also able to come along and read a paper copy of the draft at drop-in sessions, where they could also discuss any issues with members of the Steering Group.
-The completion of an on-line survey was encouraged, with the option of paper copies for those who needed an alternative.
+The completion of an on-line survey was encouraged, with the option of paper copies for those who needed an alternative. - The Neighbourhood Plan was submitted to Tunbridge Wells Borough Council on 4th November 2021 in accordance with Regulation 15 of the Neighbourhood Planning (General) Regulations 2012 (as amended).
+In accordance with Regulation 16 representations on the Neighbourhood Plan were invited for an eight-week period from Monday 29th November 2021 to Monday 24th January 2022.